rwarbelow/kwk-level-1-week-1-lectures/013_object_orientation_1.md

 ## Introduction - What is Object Orientated Program

 Object Oriented Programming, (OOP), is a paradigm that enables programmers to organize their code in easy-to-reason and structured ways.
-From a zoomed out perspective, object oriented programming centers around wrapping properties, behaviors, and similar data within pre-defined structures.
+From a zoomed out perspective, object-oriented programming centers around wrapping properties, behaviors, and similar data within pre-defined structures.

-Adhering to OOP principles when designing applications helps programmers reason about their code and keep logical parts of the program together.
+When designing applications, adhering to OOP principles help programmers reason about their code and keep logical parts of the program together.
 Let's see how these principles can help us structure a basic program that we will use to study the periodic table of elements.

 As we work through the architecture of the program, we will see how OOP solves several problems and makes design decisions for us.